'Mbappe was on a different level and I knew Modric was a champion' - Meet the scout-turned-sporting directo...

 "We’ve implemented that same approach at Spezia, because we know how to do it, and we assembled the squad with this same kind of culture and work ethic.

-"I must also say that the Platek family are key.
+"I must also say that the owners, the Platek family, are key.
 They started to invest in a long-term project from the moment they arrived at Spezia.

 "They’re coordinating a reconstruction of a sector of the stadium, they're investing in youth, they developed an organisation and structure that went from Serie B to Serie A in one month because Spezia was promoted in the year of Covid.
 Their Serie B campaign finished on August 20 and then they started playing in Serie A on September 27.